applechor/frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing Project

-The testing project is a web-based application that reads RSS feeds.
+This testing project is a web-based application that reads RSS feeds with javascript.
 It already provided some source codes and write first test suite.
 You have to continuously write the tests and/or the expected functions until ensures your application shows with no errors.

 ## Table of Contents